openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"With dnsmasq, itâ€™s easy to look up a whole domain using a special dns server.
+"With dnsmasq, it’s easy to look up a whole domain using a special dns server.
 The option is

 --server=/foo.corp/10.11.12.13"